Cardiovascular Technology

 The graduate has reliably demonstrated the ability to:

-1. Perform cardiac procedures by integrating knowledge of cardiovascular anatomy, physiology, pathophysiology and pharmacology.
+1. Perform cardiac procedures by integrating knowledge of cardiovascular anatomy, physiology, pathophysiology and pharmacology to assess and diagnose patient exams.

-2. Perform all clinical duties in accordance with legal and ethical requirements, as well as institutional directives.
+2. Perform all clinical duties in accordance with legal and ethical standards to comply with governing requirements.

-3. Provide patient-centred care to ensure quality healthcare service.
+3. Provide quality patient-centred care, with professional conduct and judgement in all interactions, to support quality healthcare service.

-4. Perform appropriate and relevant test procedures as required by the patient`s cardiac status.
+4. Perform appropriate and relevant test procedures as required by the patient's cardiac status to enhance patient safety.

-5. Assist physicians during emergency life support by utilizing proper patient care techniques and identifying cardiovascular agents.
+5. Assist cardiac diagnostic team during emergency life support by utilizing proper patient care techniques and identifying cardiovascular agents and emergency equipment to contribute to successful team dynamics.

 6. Operate cardiac-related medical equipment and perform basic maintenance and troubleshooting to ensure quality diagnostic testing.

-7. Perform, analyze and document results of electrocardiograms, exercise tolerance tests and ambulatory monitoring.
+7. Perform, analyze, and document results of electrocardiograms, exercise tolerance tests and ambulatory monitoring to support physician interpretation.

-8. Assess implantable cardiac devices through programming and device interrogation.
+8. Assess implantable cardiac devices through programming and device interrogation to confirm proper hemodynamic parameters and measurements.

-9. Observe routine practices, standard precautions and follow sterile field and operating room protocols.
+9. Follow routine practices, standard precautions and sterile field and operating room protocols including proper patient care techniques for infection prevention and control.

 10. Engage in reflective practice and ongoing professional development to enhance competence in Cardiovascular Technology.